celestinhermez/sparkify_customer_churn/README.md

 is less of a disconnect between accuracy and F1 score.

 After hyperparameter tuning, we have a model which has ?? accuracy on the test set, with a F1 score of ??.
-This means we are not overly predicting one of the classes and have a good balance between precision and recall.
+This means we are not disproportionately predicting one of the classes and have a good balance between precision and recall.
 Interestingly, looking at the coefficients we conclude that ???.
 Getting this insight is crucial for Sparkify, because they can target these users at risk with special offers (discounts, personalized messages) to try
 and mitigate the churn which is likely to happen.
-Internally, this could be automated by setting up automated alerts once users hit certain thresholds on ?? variable for instance.
+Internally, this could be automated by setting up alerts once users hit certain thresholds on ?? variable for instance.

 ## Possible Improvements

 This analysis would gain from leveraging a larger dataset and being deployed on a cluster.
-Grid search is a particularly expensive operation, but with larger resources and more time a more extensive search could be conducted to further tune the model and likely improve overall accuracy.
+Grid search is a particularly computationally expensive operation, but with larger resources and more time a more extensive search could be conducted to further tune the model and likely improve overall accuracy.